jonas1ara/73/README.md

 ## Acknowledgments 🎁

-_Written with ❤️ since December 2022 by [Jonas Lara](https://x.com/jonas1ara) for anyone who is interested — started in a time without AI, improved in the age of AI.
-See the [first commits](https://github.com/jonas1ara/73/commits/main/?after=f26c24caacc91cfb777fd37c5d637ee2181a2396+839) or my [first attempt at Two Sum](https://github.com/jonas1ara/73/commit/810b3b7046bfd6ec3ab4e944d9a9c9cc6d6f884a)_
+_Written with ❤️ since [December 2022](https://github.com/jonas1ara/73/commit/810b3b7046bfd6ec3ab4e944d9a9c9cc6d6f884a) by [Jonas Lara](https://x.com/jonas1ara) for anyone who is interested — started in a time without AI, improved in the age of AI.